 Affective computing combines AI, computer science, and cognitive science to create systems that recognize and respond to human emotions through cues like facial expressions, voice tone, and physiological signals.
 By integrating techniques like speech recognition and neural networks, these systems enhance human-computer interaction and emotional intelligence.1

 While it may seem unusual that computers can do something inherently human, research shows that they achieve acceptable accuracy levels of emotion recognition from visual, textual, and auditory sources.
+In our Sentiment Analysis Benchmark Testing, LLMs achieved an accuracy rate of 70% to 79% in labeling emotions from text.
 Emotion AI helps businesses understand how customers feel in the moment, so they can respond in a more personal and helpful way.

 Can software understand emotions?